mose/docker-osx/README.md

 This an unofficial docker helper made to simplify docker usage on OSX.

+It was forked and modified to include default container DNS, in order to use it with skydock https://github.com/crosbymichael/skydock

 # What is docker-osx

 Docker on OS X in three steps: